ADVERTISEMENT

 Hello doctor,

-I underwent quadriceps tendon repair surgery in August of this year.
-After that, as per the MRI finding, I developed patchy marrow edema in the patella and lateral femoral condyle.
+I underwent quadriceps tendon repair surgery last year.
+After that, as per the magnetic resonance imaging (MRI) finding, I developed patchy marrow edema in the patella and lateral femoral condyle.
 However, MRI does not mention articular cartilage damage, chondromalacia patella, or arthritis in the reports.
-I have been running for the last 15 years till February this year.
+I have been running for the last 15 years till six months before the surgery.
 Please inform me if there are any indications of articular cartilage damage, chondromalacia patella, or arthritis in the MRI images attached herewith.
 Also, please inform me of any other material finding in the MRI, throwing light upon the possible reasons for the marrow edema or any other material finding noticed by you in the images.
-Thanks.

 Hello,